-With continued pandemic-related impacts on the homeless services system, this program offer maintains capacity of 200 rooms of motel shelter and 100 beds of congregate shelter.
-Physical distancing motel shelters are based on public health imperatives and ensure that people who are at highest risk of severe and fatal consequences from COVID-19 are out of congregate and semi-congregate shelter settings.
-Those with the highest risk factors based on age, underlying medical conditions, and Black, Indigenous, and People of Color (BIPOC) identity are prioritized into the physical distancing motel sites.
-They have the safety of a fully supported motel room that opens to the outdoors.
-The rooms are supported with basic amenities that reduce risk of infection, including private bathroom and shower, individually wrapped meals, and access to laundry services.
+Motel shelters offer the safety of a fully supported motel room that opens to the outdoors.
+The rooms are supported with basic amenities, including private bathroom and shower, meals, and access to laundry services.
 There is also 24/7 on-site staffing, in order to be able to routinely check on guests, as well as on-site access to technology and staff to support transitions out of motel shelter and into permanent housing as rapidly as possible.

-This program offer also funds continued staffing of an outreach supply center, the stocking of that supply center with personal protective equipment, sanitizing supplies, basic safety supplies (blankets, tarps, sleeping bags, socks, etc.), and water and food items.
-The program offer will support both contracted organizations, including those doing focused culturally specific and behavioral health focused outreach, and community volunteer organizations that conduct outreach to the unsheltered population and lack the resources to offer critical health, safety and nutrition resources.
+This program also continues funding for enhanced safety on the streets outreach to assist those who are unsheltered.
+This includes staffing of an outreach supply center, the stocking of that supply center with personal protective equipment, sanitizing supplies, basic safety supplies (blankets, tarps, sleeping bags, socks, etc.), and water and food items.
+The supplies center supports both contracted organizations, including those doing focused culturally specific and behavioral health focused outreach, and community volunteer organizations that conduct outreach to the unsheltered population and lack the resources to offer critical health, safety and nutrition resources.

-Performance Measures Measure Type Primary Measure FY21 Actual FY22 Budgeted FY22 Estimate FY23 Offer Output Number of year-round emergency shelter beds/rooms 322 400 400 300 Outcome Number of unique individuals receiving physical distancing and isolation supports in motel settings 593 1,700 1,320 1,320
+Performa Performance Measures Measure Type Primary Measure FY21 Actual FY22 Budgeted FY22 Estimate FY23 Offer Output Number of year-round emergency shelter beds/rooms 322 400 400 300 Outcome Number of unique individuals receiving supports in motel settings 593 1,700 1,320 1,320